imspartikus/udacity-machine-learning-engineer/README.md

 # udacity-machine-learning-engineer
 udacity-machine-learning-engineer

-This is the projects I worked on for a machine learning engineer class through udacity
+These are the projects I worked on for a machine learning engineer class through udacity